opentelemetrybot/.github/SECURITY.md

 between the reporter and the maintainers.

-If you are absolutely unable to or have strong reasons not to use GitHub reporting workflow, please reach out to security@opentelemetry.io, and we will provide instruction on how to report the vulnerability using an encrypted message.
+If you are absolutely unable to or have strong reasons not to use GitHub reporting workflow, please reach out to security@opentelemetry.io.

 [gh-organization]: https://github.com/open-telemetry